KineBeo/KineBeo/README.md

 <h1 align="left">Hi 👋, I'm Pham Trung Kien</h1>
 <h3 align="left>A passionate frontend/backend developer from Vietnam</h3>

-## 💫 About Me:
+##  About Me:

-🔭 I’m currently studying at University of Engineering and Technology<br>🌱 I’m currently learning Machine Learning & Neural Networks<br>⚡ Fun fact I love calisthenics
+I'm currently a student at the University of Engineering and Technology, and I'm always looking to expand my knowledge.
+In addition to my core studies, I'm diving deep into the world of Machine Learning & Neural Networks.

+Fun fact: I'm a big calisthenics enthusiast!

 ## 🌐 Socials: